Causality in the Age of AI Scaling

 Submissions should be formatted using the AISTATS LaTeX style.
 Papers are limited to 4 pages (excluding references and appendices).
 Accepted contributions will be presented as posters during the workshop.
 We will select a small number of contributed talks from the accepted submissions for short oral presentations at the workshop.

 Submissions under review or accepted within the past year at other venues are allowed.
 All accepted papers are non-archival and will be made publicly available on OpenReview.
+Authors should create an OpenReview Profile at least two weeks in advance of the paper submission deadline.

 Important dates

-• Submission deadline: February 27, 2026 (Anywhere on Earth)
+• Submission deadline: February 27, 2026 March 3, 2026 (extended!)
+(Anywhere on Earth)

 • Notification of acceptance: March 18, 2026 (Anywhere on Earth)